paulaamaya/functional-programming/haskell.md

 ### Generic Polymorphism

 The best way to talk about this is to examine lists in Haskell.
-It turns out `[]` is actually not a type itself, but a *type constructor*.
-You need to know what is in your list before you can actually produce a type.
+It turns out `[]` is actually not a type itself, but a *type constructor*; you need to know what is in your list before you can actually produce a type.

 ```hs
 data [] a = []